Devyani-Lambhate/PF-GAN-SR/README.md

 ## PF-GAN-SR
 Our algorithm has two different components: GAN and particle filter
-1. First a GAN is trained to generate more samples from the prior probability distribution of high resolution images
+1. First a GAN is trained to generate more samples from the prior probability distribution of high resolution images.<br>
-2. Then a particle filter algorithm is used to generate the posterior from the samples generated during step 1 and the input low resolution field.
+We used a Pro-GAN arcitecture for our experiments.
+To train the proGAN first save all your data in a single directory.
+Then use ProGAN/progressive_gan.py

-1. To generate samples we used a Pro-GAN arcitecture.
+2. Then a particle filter algorithm is used to generate the posterior from the samples generated during step 1 and the input low resolution field.</br>